Pret-a-LLOD/teanga/docs/create_service.rst

-.. _create-teanga-workflow:
+.. _create-teanga-service:

-How to create a workflow in Teanga
+How to create a service in Teanga
 ======

-.. currentmodule:: teanga-workflow
+.. currentmodule:: teanga-services

-The page contains all information about teanga workflows:
+The page contains all information about Teanga services:

 .. toctree::